lblakej/document-markup-mac-help/docs-mac-project-part-1/README.md

 <img src="delete-contents.png" width="800" style="border:3px solid black">

- Your new table of contents will be automatically generated from your headings, so the existing table of contents must go now or later.
+ Your new table of contents will be automatically generated from your headings, so the existing table of contents must be deleted now or later.
+You should probably delete it later so you can use it to find your chapter headings.

 ### 3.02: Delete all of the ending text you do not need.